Book Discussion Group on “How to Live a Good Life”This is a experiment by Paul Baier. We will try one meeting and then go from there.

 - On Contentment, by Plutarch.
 Ask Paul for PDF version

-- On Friendship and On Old Age, by Cicero
+- On Friendship by Cicero and Aristotle's 3 Types of Friendship

 - Living a Life that Matters by Harold Kushner

 - On the Meaning of Life by Will Durant

 - Time of Our Lives, Mortimer Adler (summary of Aristotle’s Nicomachean Ethics); first third